DroopyTersen/PortalsDevTraining/react-intro/README.md

     onClick: () => void
 }
 ```
 - At the bottom of our component file we define the "Props" interface.
-This is how are parent components can tell what they should pass in.
+This is how parent components can tell what they should pass in.
 - Inside our component we can get access to prop values using `this.props.PROP_NAME` syntax.

 Now that the `IconButton` accepts `props`, we can create an instances of the `IconButton` in a parent component and pass prop values.